-For more information on Parkinson’s treatments, visit the EPDA website.
+For more information on Parkinson’s treatments, visit Parkinson’s Europe website.

 Could llamas support the search for new Parkinson’s disease treatments?